CoreumFoundation/CoreDEX-API/README.md

 The store (folder `/apps/store`) is an implementation against a MySQL database, which in the end is the suspected bottleneck for any scaling of the system.
 The store is connected with the API server and the data-aggregator through grpc, and can thus be replaced with a different store implementation if scaling would require this.

-## Installation and running of the Friendly DEX
+## Installation and running of the CoreDEX API

 Getting the CoreDEX running on your local (unix or linux) system takes just a few minutes.